latiotech/insecure-kubernetes-deployments/README.md

 ## Deployment:

+This will create an EKS cluster with some insecure application pods for testing.

 1. Make sure you have Terraform, Helm, AWS CLI, eksctl and a valid AWS user configured

-2. `cd terraform`
+2. Move to terraform directory, `cd terraform`

-3. `terraform init` `terraform plan` `terraform apply` This creates two EKS node groups, one publicly accessible over SSH and another private.
+3. Apply the terraform, this creates an EKS cluster for testing: `terraform init` `terraform plan` `terraform apply` This creates two EKS node groups, one publicly accessible over SSH and another private.
 These will run small instances, be sure to `terraform destroy` when you're done for minimal fees.
 This takes about 15 minutes.

-4.
+4. Add the Terraform EKS details to your kubeconfig
 ```
 aws eks --region $(terraform output -raw region) update-kubeconfig \
     --name $(terraform output -raw cluster_name)
 ```

 5. Grant your user access to the kubernetes cluster you created - through the Console it's adding the AmazonEKSAdminPolicy and AmazonEKSClusterAdminPolicy to your user.
 This could be automated with terraform to create a user and a role and output them, but it would require adding additional AWS profiles which I thought might be more confusing unless someone has a better solution.

-6. `cd ../insecure-chart/`
+6. Move to the helm chart directory `cd ../insecure-chart/`

-7. helm install insecure-app . --create-namespace --namespace=insecure-app
+7. Deploy the insecure app, busybox pod, and workload security evaluator `helm install insecure-app . --create-namespace --namespace=insecure-app`

 8. To test in these pods:

-Get pod name, `kubectl get pods -n insecure-app` or `kubectl get pods -n workload-security-evaluator`
+Get pod name, `kubectl get pods -n insecure-app` or `kubectl get pods -n insecure-app`

 For testing insecure-app, run `kubectl port-forward pod/[POD-NAME] 8080:8080 -n insecure-app`.
 You can now test in your browser at `http://localhost:8080/`

-For workload-security-evaluator, run `k exec -it [POD-NAME] -n workload-security-evaluator -- /bin/bash`, then `pwsh` to being invoking tests such as `Invoke-AtomicTest T1105-27 -ShowDetails`
+For workload-security-evaluator, run `k exec -it [POD-NAME] -n insecure-app -- /bin/bash`, then `pwsh` to being invoking tests such as `Invoke-AtomicTest T1105-27 -ShowDetails`

 9. `terraform destroy` when you're done!